Kween Kong: Drag and performing artist

 Living in Adelaide, Fonua and a friend took part in a Halloween-themed drag show, and then started doing drag, adopting an alter ego as a drag queen, Kween Kong.
 The name was originally Fonua's rugby nickname (because he was effeminate and like a bulldozer, "like a female gorilla", in his words). and Fonua says that it makes him feel strong.

 In 2019, Fonua performed with Maggie Beer in the Adelaide Cabaret Festival, in Liner Notes Live, in which they toasted to the soundtrack of The Blues Brothers film.
 In March 2022, Kween Kong featured in Black Puddin, cabaret show in the Adelaide Fringe.
 In mid-2022, Fonua co-created, choreographed, and co-starred in Rella, a children's theatre production reimagining Cinderella presented by Windmill Theatre Co in Adelaide.

 Fonua competed as Kween Kong on the second season of RuPaul's Drag Race Down Under, from 2 July 2022, and came in as a runner-up.
 Fonua was the first Pasifika person to appear on the show.

 In September 2022, Fonua performed for 29 days at the Edinburgh Fringe performing in 27 Briefs Factory.
 In May 2023, he was in Los Angeles creating some music to be released later in the year.

 Other activities

 Fonua started Haus of Kong, a collective offering employment and support to young people rejected by their families due to their sexuality, and to mentor emerging drag artists both personally and professionally.

-Kween's costumes are made by Adelaide-based costume-maker, Sheri McCoy, who works under the trade name of CostumeCreater.
+Kween Kong's costumes are made by Adelaide-based costume-maker, Sheri McCoy, who works under the trade name of CostumeCreater.

 Kween Kong is a voice actor in the 2025 Australian animated science fiction comedy Lesbian Space Princess, playing Blade.

 Awards and recognition

 Fonua was the recipient of the New Zealand Prime Minister's Pacific Youth Award for Arts and Creativity in 2014.
 He is the recipient of an inaugural "30 Under 30" award by Coming Out Australia, supported by the Boston Consulting Group, in August 2019.

 In 2019, Kween Kong won the Miss Drag Nation Australia title in Drag Nation Australia.
 Drag Nation is a national drag competition, with entrants first competing in state competitions, giving them an opportunity to represent their state in the national finals.

 In 2022 Fonua was nominated for the Dora Award For Outstanding Choreography in Canada.